CosmicCanCodes/mercury-solutions/README.md

 ### About Page

 - Functional form containing fields with requirements for: name, email, phone, choice of service, and a field for the customer to describe their inquiry, with a sending button.
-- Further explanation of how Mercury Analytics works to create more hype and trust
+- Further explanation of how Mercury Analytics works to create more hype and trust.

 ## Skeleton